 System officials stated ethics training was not offered to the System's Board Members.
-The Board members receive training outside of the System as part of the Board's duties as legislators; however, the amount of training was not specific to their duties as members of the System's Board and the System was not able to track the ethics training in order to submit the annual certification because they did not become aware of the requirement until late in fiscal year 2016.
+The Board members receive training outside of the System as part of the Board's duties as legislators; however, the amount of training was not specific to their duties as members of the System's Board.
+Further, System officials stated there are two or three Board meetings annually and there are scheduling challenges given the legislative schedule.

 Failure by the System to track and certify the ethics training completed by its Board members increases the risk that its Board members will not complete the required 8 hours of annual ethics training required by the Illinois Pension Code.
-(Finding Code No. 2016-002, 2015-002)
+(Finding Code No. 2017-001, 2016-002, 2015-002)